-It’s one of the most popular supplements for gym-goers looking to add some muscle to their frame, but when’s the best time to take creatine to ensure that you maximise the hard work you put in at the gym?
+Creatine is one of the most popular supplements for gym-goers looking to add some muscle to their frame.
+But a lot of gym-goers question when the best time to take creatine actually is, so let's find out the facts.

-Creatine is a performance enhancing (ergogenic) aid that has been shown to increase physical performance in short burst, high intensity exercise, like sprinting and weight lifting.1 It plays a role in freeing energy at the cellular level for optimal muscular function.
+Creatine is a performance-enhancing (ergogenic) supplement shown to increase physical performance in short burst, high-intensity exercise, like sprinting and weight lifting.1 It plays a role in releasing energy in our cells for optimal muscle function.
 Although it’s widely used for enhancing performance, it has also been shown to aid in muscle recovery after a workout.2

 You will find in this article: